dhchenx/Catla-HS/docs/catla-prediction.md

 The `-dir` parameter should be assigned with the path of history folder or project folder.

+The `-predictor`parameter represents model used to fit, current value set includes poly, line, lineXs, exp, log, and other models defined by users in the future.

+The `-x` parameter represents the fields used for x-axis.

+The `-y` parameter represents the fields used for y-axis, you can use multiple fields split by `,`.

+The `-plot_title` parameter repesents caption of graph.

+The `-plot_type` parameter represents style of graph.

+The `-n` parameter represents other parameters use for specific models.

 Here are the results:

 Fitting model: